The SPARC Strategic Plan Implementation Fund provides flexible, timely support for strategic initiatives throughout the year.

 Requests for funding from the SPARC Strategic Plan Implementation Fund are developed by the SPARC work groups responsible for implementing the strategic plan.
 A SPARC member must submit all project requests and serves as the project lead if the request is approved.

 All requests are discussed by the SPARC work group in which the project would reside, with the group vetting the project before the request is submitted to all of SPARC for review.
 The SPARC chair and the president make the final determination on which proposals are approved.
-Approved projects are submitted quarterly to the P3 Board of Directors for review and endorsement.
+Approved projects are submitted quarterly to the P3 Strategic Initiative Fund Board for review and endorsement.

 P3 Program in Support of Strategic Priorities